This is a difficult question to answer… Should I quit my job before starting a business?

 - Also as an applicant, one has to formulate a Mission statement in their resume.

-- Applying through job portals is the best and the fastest option.
+- Applying through job portals is the best and fastest option.

 - Applying for a job in the UAE from your home country will not land you a job.

 - I got interview calls only after I mentioned I am available in the UAE on a Visit Visa.
-So buy a local SIM card and update your number on your CV.
+So buy a local SIM card and update the number on your CV.

 - So in short, you have to move to the UAE without a job on a Visit Visa.
 Once I started applying for jobs, I found my job in around 15 days.